-Your Disneyland purse, bag, daypack or backpack is the most important thing you take to the park.
+Your Disneyland purse, bag, daypack, or backpack is the most important thing you take to the park.
 What's inside it can mean the difference between having fun all day and a total meltdown.

-The bag itself is also important.
+The bag itself is also vital.
 And finding your perfect bag or backpack isn't easy.
 That's why I'm here to help.
 This article is based on visiting several times a year for nearly two decades, and making every mistake you can imagine.
 These tips may help you avoid some or most of them.

 The Most Important Thing About Your Disneyland Bag

 If you can't resist bringing a lot with you, don't carry it around all day.
 Instead, rent a locker and stow it there.
 If you're park hopping, use the lockers in the entry plaza for easier access.
-Put your extra jacket in there, along with your change of clothes, spare socks and other things you're taking "just in case."
+Put your extra jacket in there, along with your change of clothes, spare socks, and other things you're taking "just in case."

 There's a better way to handle your purchases.
 If you're staying at a Disneyland Resort Hotel, you can have your purchases sent directly to the hotel.
 Otherwise, you can ask where to leave your packages and then pick them up later near the entrance.